Yahoo blames ongoing email disruption on tricky hardware problem

-SAN FRANCISCO (Reuters) - Yahoo Inc’s email service has been unavailable to some users since Monday night due to a “hardware problem” that the Internet company said has been harder to fix than it expected.
+SAN FRANCISCO, Dec 11 (Reuters) - Yahoo Inc’s email service has been unavailable to some users since Monday night due to a “hardware problem” that the Internet company said has been harder to fix than it expected.

 Yahoo believes the problem will be fixed by 3 p.m.
 PST Wednesday, according to a post on Yahoo’s official Tumblr blog by the company’s senior vice president of communications, Jeffrey Bonforte.